mananshr/Marv-Learns-Programming/Notes/TimeComplexity.md

 We can only measure the best and the worst running time of the above algorithm.

-In the best case, the running time of the above algorithm would be constant ( the first element of the array itself is 1), whereas in the worst case the running time of the above algorithm would be linear ( there is no 1 in the array ).
+In the best case, the running time of the above algorithm would be constant (the first element of the array itself is 1), whereas in the worst case, the running time of the above algorithm would be linear (there is no 1 in the array).

-Now To define complexity, We use Asymptotic notations which we cover next.
+Now, To define complexity, We use Asymptotic notations, which we cover next.